Miguel Rojas (baseball): 2020 season

 In late July 2020, Rojas tested positive for COVID-19.
 Despite testing positive, Rojas partnered with the company Stadium Custom Kicks during the 2020 season, branding the partnership as Miggy's Locker.
 The partnership allowed Rojas to design custom-made cleats to express his passion in shoes and basketball.
 Overall in 2020, Rojas's batting line was all career-highs, with a .304/.392/.496 line on the year to go along with four home runs and 20 runs batted in.
-Rojas got into a verbal altercation with rookie Jazz Chisholm Jr. after Rojas ruined multiple custom made cleats that belonged to Chisholm, cutting them with scissors and pouring milk in them.
-Chisholm criticized Rojas calling him a bad team captain and bad teammate saying that behavior like his shows lack of leadership in bringing rookie teammates down.
+During this season, Rojas was involved in incidents with rookie teammate Jazz Chisholm Jr. that publicly surfaced in 2025.
+Chisholm accused Rojas of enforcing an "old-school" clubhouse culture, citing an incident where Rojas reportedly cut and poured milk into Chisholm's custom cleats.
+Rojas declined to address these specific allegations, maintaining that his conduct was professional.

 2021 season

 In 2021, Rojas played in 132 games, collecting 131 hits, 48 runs batted in, 13 stolen bases, and a career-high 37 walks.
 On October 28, 2021, the Marlins signed Rojas to a two-year contract extension worth $10 million.